wp-plugins/loginrequirepress/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Allows site administrators to specifically designate arbitrary posts with any public post type as viewable only after user login.
+It is an easy way to require user login to view specific pages / posts.

 == Description ==